 One of the great thrills of traveling is the chance to sample the cuisine from other parts of the world.
 As Americans, we may have certain preconceived notions of different region's food offerings—Italy's famous pizza and pasta, Asian dumplings, Moroccan couscous—but oftentimes a trip abroad will open up new worlds of food and flavor that we've never previously considered.
 In the spirit of seeking out authentic local cuisine on our travels, we do our best to include a few food-based adventures in many of our tours.
 From home-hosted dinners to cooking classes and wine tastings, the tours below offer a range of delights for the food- and drink-loving traveler.

-On the idyllic island of Santorini, we visit Venetsanos Winery for a tour and tasting.
-The island’s oldest winery, Venetsanos sits draped along a clifftop above the port of Athinios, offering breathtaking views of the azure caldera.
+On the idyllic island of Santorini, we visit a winery for a tour and tasting.
+Nothing says "Greece" like sipping a local vintage while admiring views of the rolling vineyards.

-In the cuisine-rich nation of Portugal, we dive in with a trip to a country estate lush with vineyards, olive groves, and forests of cork oak.
-Here we learn about olive oil production and enjoy a tasting, followed by a picnic lunch in the lovely surroundings.
-Later, we enjoy a “six-bridge” cruise on the Douro River, source of the microclimate responsible for the grapes that make Oporto’s famous port wine and upon whose banks the Romans planted grapevines centuries ago.
+In the cuisine-rich nation of Portugal, we dive in with a a “six-bridge” cruise on the Douro River, source of the microclimate responsible for the grapes that make Oporto's famous port wine and upon whose banks the Romans planted grapevines centuries ago.
 Our tour ends with a visit to a port lodge for a tasting of the fortified wine exclusive to the region.
+Later, we enjoy a trip to a country estate lush with vineyards, olive groves, and forests of cork oak.
+Here we learn about olive oil production and enjoy a tasting, followed by a lunch in the lovely surroundings.